This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 To Lucan, it seemed as if they had vanished into the raging battlefield, their presence washed away by the relentless storm above.

 The Arcadia’s shardshot cannons were still trained on the Colossus, but Lucan knew that would not last long.
-He would have to pull the Inquisitor back further or risk The Arcadia's devastating shardshot cannons turning on them instead.
+He would have to pull The Inquisitor back further or risk The Arcadia’s devastating shardshot cannons turning on them instead.

 One of the King’s Guards approached hesitantly.
 “My Prince, your orders?
 Our fighters are prepped.
 Should we… follow them?”